Rather Ripped: Background and recording

-Music and lyrics
+Composition

+Musical style

 Rather Ripped is generally considered one of the band's most accessible albums, featuring an abundance of concise and catchy melodies.
 Moore described it as "a super song record" that contains "rockers and ballads".
 In addition, seven of the album's 12 tracks have a duration of less than four minutes, a feature that is uncommon in previous Sonic Youth releases.
 The album generally favors guitar textures over feedback or noise, which typically characterized the band's earlier works.
 Dave Heaton of PopMatters remarked that the guitars on Rather Ripped are joined to form a vibrant and mysterious sound, stating that "it often feels like Sonic Youth are taking all the instrumental tricks they've learned over the years and putting them in the service of building a lasting landscape of guitar sounds, one that reverberates with the sounds of the past but also feels eternally youthful".

+Lyrical themes

 Lyrically, Rather Ripped deals with melancholic topics about adultery, sexual frustration and infidelity.
 In the opening track, "Reena", whose working title was "Stonesy", singer and bassist Kim Gordon is involved in a secondary relationship with a woman.
 Lead single "Incinerate" is built on a conventional love-as-fire metaphor, while "What a Waste" attributes sexual lust.
 "Pink Steam", which is the longest track of the album, features a lengthy instrumental part that was described as "gorgeously windswept and violently romantic".
 Its title was taken from a book by San Francisco author Dodie Bellamy.
 The song "Do You Believe in Rapture?" is a political reflection on Christians in the office, while "Rats", which is the only song on the album written by Ranaldo, was described as a "fulfilling ghost-narrative".
 The album ends with the semi-acoustic ballad "Or", which starts with strip-club imagery and ends with Moore recounting various interview-like questions such as "What comes first?
 The music or the words?"